yoniblum/ENG4000-Team-A-F/docs/december_mvp/contributions.md

 * Jonathan Blumefield:
   Individual statements by each team member reviewing their ITPmetrics feedback
 * Siddharth Bhardwaj:
   ITP metric allowed me to holistic view my team, and view different member perspectives that may not get an opportunity to communicate during the meeting.
+In essence, I was able to effectively identify my strenghts, and work on my weeknesses.
 * Priyam Shah:
   Individual statements by each team member reviewing their ITPmetrics feedback